rancher/docs/content/rancher/v2.x/en/troubleshooting/kubernetes-components/etcd/_index.md

 ```
 docker exec etcd etcdctl get /registry --prefix=true --keys-only | grep -v ^$ | awk -F'/' '{ if ($3 ~ /cattle.io/) {h[$3"/"$4]++} else { h[$3]++ }} END { for(k in h) print h[k], k }' | sort -nr
 ```

+# Replacing Unhealthy etcd Nodes

+When a node in your etcd cluster becomes unhealthy, the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster.

+To prevent quorum loss, etcd does not allow a new etcd node to be added to the etcd cluster when one or more etcd nodes in the cluster is unhealthy.

+It is possible to override this default setting and add an etcd node to a cluster with a failing etcd node if you set the `--strict-reconfig-check` option to false when configuring etcd with `kubectl`.
+However, this option is not recommended because it can cause etcd to go into a state of quorum loss, which breaks the cluster.